 American Forests has been publishing its magazine since 1895.
 Filled with beautiful photographs and informative articles highlighting our nation’s forests and trees, American Forests features information for everyone from the environmentally conscious to the outdoor enthusiast.
 Its feature articles take readers into America’s forests to discover new trails and adventures or to uncover the latest science and policy breakthroughs.
 Other departments include forest policy updates from Washington, D.C.; Q & As with the experts on how to care for trees at home; news shorts addressing current projects and events; discussions on both sides of today’s more complex and controversial forestry issues; and profiles of individuals or organizations who make a difference for forests and trees in their community.

-If you are interested in receiving American Forests magazine, please visit our Membership page.
-A donation of $25 or more will help us to continue our work protecting and restoring forests around the world, and we will send you one year — that’s four issues — of American Forests.
+If you are interested in receiving American Forests magazine, simply become a member of American Forests.
+A donation of $25 or more will help us to continue our work protecting and restoring forests around the world, and you will receive a one-year subscription to American Forests.